Zach-G/MWOMechScraper/README.md

 - Updating command prompt pip commands
 - Updating ReadMe
 - Pushing me to hide the password
-- Pointing out redundancies and suggesting additions to owned_mechs_SP.csv
+- Pointing out redundancies and suggesting additions to owned_mechs.csv

 A big thank you to Woodrick for asking that this tool be developed.
 - Making suggestions for the README